What Can You Do With a Dutch Oven: 7 Rules to Follow

 1. Inspect Your Dutch Oven

-Regardless of whether you will be using a seasoned cast-iron Dutch oven or an enamel Dutch oven, you need to ensure that it is in good condition.
+Whether you will be using a seasoned cast-iron Dutch oven or an enamel Dutch oven, you need to ensure that it is in good condition.

-The weight of the lid is what holds the steam inside your Dutch oven so it should fit correctly.
+The weight of the lid is what holds the steam inside your Dutch oven, so it should fit correctly.
 It will not do so if it or the oven is warped.

 2. Seasoning and Cleaning Your Dutch Oven